msfcode/WebAppSec/README.md

 Paths <br>
 - Install Owasp Juice Shop for practice <br>
 And because we need an environnement when we will practice what we know we will try to install and setup Owasp Juice Shop :) <br>
 Owasp juice Shop is a vulnerable web app designed by Owasp .
-It will help us to practice and learn . <br>
+It will help us to practice and learn . <br><br>
-- Cross-Site scripting (xss)<br><br>
+- Cross-Site scripting (xss)<br>
 Cross-Site Scripting or XSS is a vulnerability that allow a third party to execute javascript (js) command on the victim's browser
 <br>
 Here a simple image :